 - Know how to stop the engine quickly. - Always wear substantial shoes.
 Do not operate the machine while wearing sandals, tennis shoes, or sneakers.
-Wearing safety shoes and long pants is advisable and required by some local ordinances and insurance regulations.

-- Handle fuel carefully.
-Wipe up any spills. - Check the safety interlock switches daily for proper operation. - Before attempting to start the engine, disengage all blade attachment clutches, shift into neutral, and engage the parking brake. - Using the machine demands attention.
+Wearing safety shoes and long pants is advisable and required by some local ordinances and insurance regulations. - Handle fuel carefully.
+Wipe up any spills. - Check the safety interlock switches daily for proper operation. - Before attempting to start the engine, sit on the seat, pull on the raise/lower mow control to ensure that the cutting units are disengaged, ensure that the traction pedal is in neutral, and engage the parking brake. - Using the machine demands attention.
 To prevent loss of control: - Do not drive close to sand traps, ditches, creeks, or other hazards. - Reduce speed when making sharp turns.
 Avoid sudden stops and starts. - This machine is not designed or equipped for on-road use and is a "slow-moving vehicle."
 If you must cross or travel on a public road, you should be aware of and comply with local regulations, such as required lights, slow moving vehicle signs, and reflectors. - Watch out for traffic when near or crossing roads.
-Always yield the right-of-way. - Apply the service brakes when going downhill to keep forward speed slow and to maintain control of the machine. - The grass baskets must be in place during operation of the reels or that chers for maximum safety.
+Always yield the right-of-way. - Apply the service brakes when going downhill to keep forward speed slow and to maintain control of the machine. - The grass baskets must be in place during operation of the reels or thatchers for maximum safety.
 Shut the engine off before emptying the baskets. - Raise the cutting units when driving from one work area to another. - Do not touch the engine, muffler, or exhaust pipe while the engine is running or soon after it has stopped because these areas could be hot enough to cause burns. - Stay clear of the rotating screen at the side of the engine to prevent direct contact with your body or clothing. - If a cutting unit strikes a solid object or vibrates abnormally, stop immediately, turn the engine off, wait for all motion to stop, and inspect the machine for damage.
-A damaged reel or bedknife must be repaired or replaced before operation is continued. - Before getting off of the seat, move the functional control lever to neutral (N), raise the cutting units and wait for the reels to stop spinning.
+A damaged reel or bedknife must be repaired or replaced before operation is continued.

+- Before getting off of the seat, move the functional control lever to neutral (N), raise the cutting units and wait for the reels to stop spinning.
 Set the parking brake.
 Stop the engine and remove the key from the ignition switch. - Traverse slopes carefully.
 Do not start or stop suddenly when traveling uphill or downhill. - The operator must be skilled and trained in how to drive on hillsides.
 Failure to use caution on slopes or hills may cause loss of control and cause the machine to tip or roll, possibly resulting in personal injury or death. - If the engine stalls or loses headway and cannot make it to the top of a slope, do not turn the machine around.
-Always back slowly, straight down the slope. - When a person or animal appears unexpectedly in or near the mowing area, stop mowing.
-Careless operation, combined with terrain angles, ricochets, or improperly

-- positioned guards can lead to thrown object injuries.
-Do not resume mowing until the area is cleared. - Whenever the machine is left unattended, make sure the cutting units are fully raised, the reels are not spinning, the key is removed from the ignition switch, and the parking brake is set.
+Always back slowly, straight down the slope. - When a person or pet appears unexpectedly in or near the mowing area, stop mowing.
+Careless operation, combined with terrain angles, ricochets, or improperly positioned guards can lead to thrown object injuries.
+Do not resume mowing until the area is cleared. - Whenever the machine is left unattended, make sure the cutting units are fully raised, the reels are not spinning, the key is removed from the ignition switch, and the parking brake is set. - Always use the seat belt with the ROPS when operating the machine.